majkel89/dbase/README.md

 ### Inserting rows

-You can insert records in record object or as an associative array.
+You can insert records as record object or as an associative array.

  > Note that insert operation is not atomic.
 Use transactions to achieve integrity safety.